cipher387/maltego-transforms-list/README.md

-# maltego-transforms-list
+<h1>Maltego Transforms List</h1>

+Maltego - one of most famous graphical analyze tool for #osint.

-A list of tools that handle different data and make it usable in Maltego.
+There is list of tools that handle different data and make it usable in Maltego:

 |   Description    |          Link           |